 Have Lunch in a Sandwich Shop from the 1950s (Hosoya Sandwich)

-A veritable institution, Hosoya Sandwich is one of the oldest purveyors of delicious things between two pieces of bread that Japan has to offer.
-If you’re craving something that’s not sushi or miso soup, this should definitely be the place you head to.
+A veritable institution, Hosoya Sandwich is among the oldest purveyors of delicious things between two pieces of bread Japan offers.
+If you’re craving something that’s not sushi or miso soup, this should be where you head.

-Pay a visit, grab a stool at the counter, and order yourself one of a handful of burger variations going on here, such as the “Sendai Burger” (featuring a plus-size patty).
-Eating here is easily one of the best things to do in Sendai – the food is good, but the interiors are also impressive.
+Pay a visit, grab a stool at the counter, and order one of a handful of burger variations, such as the “Sendai Burger” (featuring a plus-size patty).
+Eating here is easily one of the best things in Sendai—the food is good, but the interiors are also impressive.

 - Location: Aoba-ku